 Jeff Speedy - Shoot for the Cure Project Manager and head coach, UNB Reds

 The impressive totals come following the week-long online initiative, in lieu of on-campus activations and the traditional U SPORTS Final 8 cheque presentation due to the COVID-19 pandemic.
 The activities included skills competitions, hair-cutting, trivia nights, auctions, fitness classes, skills clinics, fun walks/runs, eSports tournaments, raffles, 50/50 draws and re-airing of classic games – all held virtually.
-Select U SPORTS members also plan to hold additional events later this month, after which official totals will be confirmed.
+Select U SPORTS members also held additional events later in February and March.

 The majority of U SPORTS’ 48 women’s basketball programs across the four conferences took part in promoting the fundraiser through their respective digital channels as part of a national marketing campaign for the second consecutive year.
 U SPORTS also published frequent updates of funds raised via social media, showcasing the national progression towards the original goal of $44,000.